kendru/learn-cljs/content/section-4/lesson-21-functional-programming-concepts.md

 2. Ensure that the output of our business logic is solely dependent on its formal parameters

-This is a fairly trivial example, but any code that relies on external state - whether it is the time of day, the result of an API call, the `(js/Math.random)` random number generator, or anything other than its explicit parameters - breaks the functional paradigm and is more difficult to test and evolve as requirements change.
+This is a fairly trivial example, but any code that relies on external state - whether it is the time of day, the result of an API call, the `(Math.random)` random number generator, or anything other than its explicit parameters - breaks the functional paradigm and is more difficult to test and evolve as requirements change.